lisp-maintainers/clesh/README.md

 # CLESH — A Unix shell interface for Common Lisp

-Christian von Essen

 This manual documents CLESH (Common Lisp Embedded Shell) , a very short and simple program, written in Common Lisp, that extends Common Lisp to embed shell code in a manner similar to perl's backtick.

 It has been forked from from SHELISP by Alexandru Dan Corlana

+CLESH author: Christian von Essen
+maintainers: lisp-maintainers

+## This fork

+- added <2024-09-04>: interactive commands by default.

+If we are on a "dumb" terminal, as of `$TERM`, such as Slime's REPL, run the program synchronously and print stdout, stderr and the return code.

+But If we are on a real terminal, run the command asynchronously and interactively.
+That way, we can see the output as it is printed, and visual and interactive commands work (top, vim, sudo...).

 ## Quick guide to clesh